This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Before we had access to woodland, I wondered how we could find good logs or how we could cut our own without it costing too much.
 At the time I did the necessary research and discovered several ways you can find good logs for growing mushrooms.

-You can cut personal-use trees for free on designated lands, contact businesses with access to woodlands, and ask any woodland owners for fresh wood, or offer a helping hand if and when they’ll need you in exchange for wood.
+You can cut personal-use trees for free on designated lands, contact businesses with access to woodlands, ask any woodland owners for fresh wood or offer a helping hand if and when they’ll need you in exchange for wood.